phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Differentiate between `Property` and "property" in comments.
 They are different things. `Property` is a type in AXON; property is any value associated with a JavaScript object.
 Often "field" can be used in exchange for "property" which can help with clarity.

-- [ ] Files should be named like CapitalizedCamelCasing.js when returning a constructor, or lower-case-style.js when returning a non-constructor function.
-When returning a constructor, the constructor name should match the filename.
+- [ ] Files should be named like `CapitalizedCamelCasing.js` when returning a constructor, or `lowerCaseCamelCasing.js` when returning a non-constructor function or singleton.
+When returning a constructor or singleton, the constructor name should match the filename.

 - [ ] Every type, method and property should be documented.